markwk/alfred-workflow-wordcounterapp/README.md

 ## To contribute

-To contribute to the workflow please fork on github
+To contribute to the workflow please fork on github at https://github.com/markwk/alfred-workflow-wordcounterapp